mcook42/Virtual-World-for-Reddit/Documents/Notes and UseCase first draft.md

  Stay current using automatic and on-demand updates

  Analyze contents for graphics purposes

 #Use Cases

+##Use Case Overview

+1. Our server periodically loads and stores information from Reddit

+2. Our application gets Reddit information from our server

+3. Our application creates a three dimensional world based off of the Reddit information

+4. Users without Reddit accounts travel around the world and view the Reddit content

+5. Users with a Reddit account login, and then interact with Reddit through our application

-##Use Case: 1, Server Responds to Requests and Processes Information
+##Use Case: 2, Server Responds to Requests and Processes Information

 ###Characteristic Information